Gas Monitors Improve Safety in Pharmaceutical Manufacturing

 PureAire Monitors

-PureAire Monitoring Systems’ line of LEL Combustible Gas Monitors is designed to meet the safety needs of pharmaceutical manufactures utilizing solvents.
+PureAire Monitoring Systems’ line of LEL Combustible Gas Monitors is designed to meet the safety needs of pharmaceutical manufacturers utilizing solvents.
 The Monitor is housed in a NEMA 4 explosion-proof enclosure suitable for Class 1, Groups B, C, and D, and Class 2, Groups E, F, and G. The enclosure is specifically designed to prevent an explosion.
 The Monitor’s durable, long-life LEL catalytic sensor will last 5+ years without needing to be replaced.

 PureAire Monitors feature an easy-to-read screen, which displays current gas levels, for at-a-glance observation by employees, who derive peace of mind from the Monitor’s presence and reliable performance.
 In the event of a solvent leak, PureAire’s Monitors will set off alarms, complete with horns and flashing lights, alerting personnel to evacuate the area.
 Alarm signals can tie into automatic shut-off valves and ventilation systems when solvent levels reach an unsafe threshold.